Green Spot

 PARTICIPATING COMMUNITIES

-The program has expanded for 2025.
-Residents in the following tax districts are eligible for the following incentives:
+For 2025, residents in the following municipalities are eligible for the following reimbursements:

 • Columbus $100*